sansiny/autosynthesis/README.md

 # autosynthesis

-Linux light program cannot be "killed"
+Linux light program can not be "killed"

 ## My little production

-* When we send a signal (SIG_XX),process create subroutine and kill hiself rather than be aborted by signal.
+When we send a signal (SIG_XX), process create subroutine and kill himself rather than be aborted by signal.

 ## Unix environment advanced programming